 - As any good salesperson knows, one should never stop prospecting new potential customers.

-- As 80% of agencies expect to generate the majority of their revenue from existing clients, tracking key events within the accounts you already work with is important for you to reach your sales goals 2017.
+- As 80% of agencies expect to generate the majority of their revenue from existing clients, tracking buying signals within the accounts you already work with is important for you to reach your sales goals 2017.

 - Start with the candidate.
 Look for companies in need of skillsets you already have in your candidate pool.